 - Accommodation Plan Development:

-- An Individualized Education Plan (IEP) or a 504 Plan is developed outlining the specific accommodations.
+- An Individualized Education Plan (IEP) or a 504 accommodations plan is developed outlining the specific accommodations.

 - These plans are created collaboratively with input from the student, their family, and school staff.